Ed Freeman and Political Manipulation

 If you took a poll, you would likely find that Woods is black too -- yet another data point in the pattern I discussed.

-And in February 2012, it was changed again to Whitney Houston.
+In February 2012, it was changed again to Whitney Houston.
 Yep: black again.
 Let the man rest in peace, you bastards!
 A true hero deserves that much.

 My prediction: the next time a black celebrity dies, the e-mail will be updated again with that person's name, and circulated again.
 Then my question will be, will you be a political pawn again?